-Every smart company is interested in reducing its footprint on the earth by developing ways to reduce waste and preserve resources for future generations.
+Every smart company is aiming for “zero waste,” which starts with shrinking its corporate footprint on the earth by developing ways to reduce waste and preserve resources for future generations.
 It’s the right thing to do—and it’s good business: Research proves today’s purchasers want to buy from companies that practice sustainable processes in their day-to-day business.

 Since zero waste can have multiple interpretations, to reduce confusion, the Zero Waste Alliance issued this global definition in December 2018: Zero waste is the “responsible production, consumption, reuse and recovery of products, packaging and materials without burning and with no discharges to land, water or air that threaten the environment or human health.”